digital-codes/dfLib/docs/README.md

 More capable libraries like DanfoJs and Data-Forge appear to be no longer maintained.

 ## Use Cases
-Web apps needing some basic data conversion functionality, e.g. data dashboards.
+Web apps needing some basic data conversion/processing functionality, e.g. data dashboards.

 ## Functions